Sharing Experiences

 The BASDA Annual Summit

-Each year BASDA hosts their AGM followed by a Summit for their members.
+Each year BASDA hosts their Annual Summit for their members.
 This event is packed with keynote speakers delivering insightful sessions on the current issues relevant to BASDA members.
 It also offers the chance to identify business development opportunities, technical and resource challenges and offers key networking opportunities with your peers.

 A huge thanks to you for inviting me to your conference.
 I found attending a hugely rewarding experience.
 Well done for holding such a professional worthwhile event.
 Its conduct and content was all first rate.